 What about my health when I am abroad?

 You need to be physically fit and healthy and also take the necessary health precautions.
-It is essential for you to consult your doctor or travel clinic for up-to-date medical travel information prior of travel, particularly if you have a pre-existing medical condition.
+It is essential for you to consult your doctor or travel clinic for up-to-date medical travel information prior to travel, particularly if you have a pre-existing medical condition.
 Please ensure that you are fully aware of all official travel advice, local customs, current affairs, travel requirements and medical/travel advice.
 Please check with your GP regarding recommended inoculations.

 Do I need Travel / Medical Insurance?

-It is a condition of you travelling with us that you are adequately insured.
+It is a condition of you traveling with us that you are adequately insured.
 Your insurance policy must cover you for the costs of any medical expenses, medical treatment or repatriation needed, due to injury or illness on this trip, including those that occur whilst motorcycle touring, either as the rider or a passenger.
 It is important that your insurance company understands that the main purpose of your trip is motorcycle touring, using your own large capacity cc motorcycle or a rental motorcycle.
 Your insurance must cover you for the full duration of the trip and for all countries we travel through.

 In addition, we strongly recommend that your insurance policy has cover for loss or damage to your personal belongings, delay at your outward or homeward point of departure, personal liability, overseas legal expenses and cancellation and curtailment.
 We do not refund your deposit simply because you failed to take out insurance in sufficient time.
 Some travel insurance policies do not cover motorcycle travel over a certain cc or for a prolonged duration.